fairlearn/fairlearn/docs/user_guide/datasets.rst

 where values greater than the median of the column map to 1, and otherwise the values are 0.

-Note that this methodology follows scikit-lego's `exploration
-<https://scikit-lego.netlify.app/fairness.html>`_ of the Boston Housing data.
+Note that this methodology follows scikit-lego's [#7]_ of the Boston Housing data.

 .. doctest:: datasets
     :options:  +NORMALIZE_WHITESPACE